top of page

 If YOU get a pet, it is YOUR responsibility - from the day YOU CHOOSE to bring it into YOUR home until the day he or she crosses Rainbow Bridge.

 Our companion animals are not toys.
-They are not something to get one day and toss into the recycle box the next or leave behind when you move, have a baby, or find a new boyfriend or girlfriend.
+They are not something to get one day and toss into the recycling bin the next, or to leave behind when you move, have a baby, or find a new boyfriend or girlfriend.

-They are living, breathing, sentient beings who deserve better - with or without a pedigree behind them.
+They are living, breathing, sentient beings who deserve better, with or without a pedigree.

 Contact